-We have implemented a screening procedure through verifying the qualifications and required licenses of medical service providers and paying regular visits to medical service providers, and also have recorded the contact person details of such medical service providers.
+We work with medical aesthetic service providers when a medical or beauty treatment is performed for our user through reservation from our platform.
+In 2022, we expanded our presence in the medical aesthetics industry from online to offline by collaborating with established medical aesthetics providers.
+Together with our partnering medical aesthetics providers, we offer a range of standardized non-surgical aesthetic treatments, under our own brand.
+Our partnering medical aesthetic service providers are primarily responsible for providing equipment, raw materials, and consumables, and conducting treatments in their own premises.
+We have implemented a screening procedure through verifying the qualifications and required licenses of medical service providers and also have recorded the contact person details of such medical service providers.
 However, we cannot assure you that all the information of the medical service providers we have is updated in a timely manner.
-Pursuant to the PRC Consumer Protection Law, under the circumstances where the users suffer injuries or damages due to the service reserved on our platform, they may bring claims or legal proceedings against us as a platform service provider if we fail to provide the real names, addresses and valid contact details of the medical service providers in the event that users request such information for purposes of seeking compensation from the medical service providers.
-Furthermore, if we know or should have known that medical service providers on our platform use our platform to infringe upon the legitimate rights and interests of users but we fail to take necessary measures, we may be subject to joint and several liability with the medical service providers.
+Pursuant to the PRC Consumer Protection Law, under the circumstances where the users suffer injuries or damages due to the service reserved on our platform, especially treatment we offered in collaboration with our partnering medical aesthetic service providers under our own brand, they may bring claims or legal proceedings against us as a platform service provider if we fail to provide the real names, addresses and valid contact details of the medical service providers in the event that users request such information for purposes of seeking compensation from the medical service providers.
+Furthermore, if we know or should have known that medical service providers we collaborate with infringe upon the legitimate rights and interests of users but we fail to take necessary measures, we may be subject to joint and several liability with the medical service providers.
 Users may also seek refunds in such situations.